 When content goes viral and other sites credit you for the information, you can end up with a ton of backlinks.
 This can be a huge boost to your site as Google evaluates what you have to offer to audiences.
 Your rank in search can increase, and as a result, more people can end up visiting your site.

-For example, can you guess when the airport germ campaign for Travelmath went live?
+For example, this chart shows backlink growth volume over time.
+Can you guess when the airport germ campaign for Travelmath went live?

-Backlinks are hard to get, so they’re an extremely valuable result of viral marketing and a primary reason people invest in the endeavor.
+An extensive backlink portfolio is hard to get, making backlinks an extremely valuable result of viral marketing and a primary reason people invest in the endeavor.

 If you’re trying to create viral content, you end up creating really great stuff.
 Your content is useful or highly entertaining or evocative, and people appreciate what you’re producing.
 That can never hurt your brand, and it’s very rarely a waste of your resources.
 Concentrate on creating amazing content for your audience over the long-term, and you can’t go wrong.